- Malignant narcissism is a combination of narcissistic and antisocial personality.

 Narcissistic personality disorder is often equated with the selfie-loving, shallow boaster who wears on your patience.
 However, there is significantly more to the condition.
 Their behavior and mood are often dependent and driven by feedback from their environment; they typically need the message from others to be a positive one.
-The impression they wish to make and the intense guarding of their fragile self esteem is a strong determinant of their actions and thoughts.
+The impression they wish to make and the intense guarding of their fragile self-esteem is a strong determinant of their actions and thoughts.

 Some narcissists can become stricken with anger, anxiety, depression, shame, and so forth if the information they receive does not match their inflated, protected inner self.
 From a neuropsychological standpoint, narcissistic personality disorder reflects problems with self and emotion regulation.

-People who meet diagnostic criteria can have extremely fragile and fluctuating self esteem.
+People who meet diagnostic criteria can have extremely fragile and fluctuating self-esteem.
 There is a detachment from their true self.
 The condition often has a negative impact on the lives of people who love or interact with them.

-Narcissistic personality disorder includes symptoms such as poor self identity, inability to appreciate others, entitlement, lack of authenticity, need for control, intolerance of the views/opinions of others, emotional detachment, grandiosity, lack of awareness or concern regarding the impact of their behavior, minimal emotional reciprocity, and a desperate need for the approval and positive attention of others.
+Narcissistic personality disorder includes symptoms such as poor self-identity, inability to appreciate others, entitlement, lack of authenticity, need for control, intolerance of the views/opinions of others, emotional detachment, grandiosity, lack of awareness or concern regarding the impact of their behavior, minimal emotional reciprocity, and a desperate need for the approval and positive attention of others.

 Not everyone with pathological narcissism or narcissistic personality disorder will have the same presentation of the condition.
 There is heterogeneity, of course, because people are complex.
-There are differing levels of intensity and dimensions.
+There are different levels of intensity and dimensions.
 For example, some with pathological narcissism are shy and avoidant (vulnerable), while others are primarily outgoing and overtly boastful (grandiose).

 Narcissistic personality disorder falls under the category of Cluster B Personality Disorders within the DSM-5.
 The conditions under this grouping include Borderline Personality, Narcissistic Personality, Histrionic Personality, and Antisocial Personality.
-Psychopathy, a condition marked by a lack of conscience, incapacity to bond, aggression, and interpersonal violations, is a subgroup within Antisocial Personality Disorder.
+Psychopathy, a condition marked by a lack of conscience, incapacity to bond, aggression, and interpersonal violations, is a subgroup of Antisocial Personality Disorder.

 Although the disorders are distinct and reflect different categories of symptoms, it would not be unusual for someone to have symptoms of more than one Cluster B condition.
 As many psychologists and psychiatrists will attest, the personality profile of our patients does not always fit into a nice little box.
 There can be traits of other personality disorders that accompany the main condition.
 Take, for example, the combination of narcissistic and antisocial personality in describing malignant narcissism.

 "I am so smart!
-My IQ is above140."
+My IQ is above 140."

 Self-enhancement is a prominent feature of narcissistic personality disorder, regardless of the dimension.
 They view themselves in an overly positive light and believe they are unique and superior to others.
 In a meta-analysis review, researchers Grijalva and Zhang explored the insight of individuals with narcissistic personality disorder.
-The studies supported that people high in narcissism tend to over-estimate or exaggerate their abilities, status (for example, intelligence), and looks, more than could be supported by reality.
+The studies supported that people high in narcissism tend to overestimate or exaggerate their abilities, status (for example, intelligence), and looks, more than could be supported by reality.

-They believe they are better than other people, and usually the variables that are self-enhanced are related to "power and status" (agency).
+They believe they are better than other people, and usually, the variables that are self-enhanced are related to "power and status" (agency).
 Even if evidence to the contrary is presented, such as the results of an IQ test.
 Often that reality will be challenged, rather than accepted.
 They might become extremely defensive and verbally attack or degrade the examiner who gave the test or the test itself ("What a stupid test!").
 Indisputable evidence of their inaccurate, overly inflated self-assessment does not change the self-view of someone high in narcissism.